Resources for Parents

 What Happens to a Student at the Counseling Center?

 Students make their own appointments.
-You can assist this process by providing the student with the Counseling Center phone number (895-4292; x4292 on campus).
-Students can also stop by the Counseling Center to schedule an appointment.
-Office hours are between 8:00 a.m. and 4:30 p.m., Monday through Friday, and new for 2005-06, extended hours are available on Tuesday by appointment only.
-A student can generally obtain an appointment within a day or two if they wish, but there may sometimes be a longer wait if demands for services are high.
+You can assist this process by providing the student with the Counseling Center phone number (319-895-4292).
+Students can email the Counseling Center to request an appointment (email@example.com), however email has delays, is not confidential, and is not checked outside of office hours, so the most timely and confidential option is telephone.
+Office hours are between 8:00 a.m. and 4:30 p.m., Monday through Friday.
+A student can generally obtain an appointment within a week or so, and there may be a longer wait if demands for services are high.

-At the first visit to the Counseling Center, the student completes information forms before meeting with a counselor (these will be waived temporarily in emergencies).
-During the initial interview, the counselor begins an assessment of the student's needs and the ways in which the Counseling Center might be able to help.
-If the student and the counselor agree that further counseling is appropriate, the student may be offered short-term individual counseling on campus.
+For the first visit with a counselor, the student completes information forms before their appointment (these may be waived temporarily in an emergency).
+During the initial meeting, the counselor begins an assessment of the student's needs and the ways in which the Counseling Center might be able to help.
+If the student and the counselor agree that further counseling is appropriate, the student may be offered short-term individual counseling on campus and/or a Mental Health Wellness Workshop.
 Some students are referred to other campus service departments or to community resources for specialized or continued counseling.
-Others may leave the initial interview feeling able to handle their problems on their own.
-Students can return to the Center if additional services would be useful.
+Others may leave the initial meeting feeling able to handle their problems on their own.
+Students can contact the Center if additional services would be useful.

 On-campus counseling services are free and are confidential by law.
 What that means for you, as a parent, is that counselors cannot say whether or not they have met with your student.
 You may share any concerns or information with a counselor, but unless the counselor has written permission from a student he or she cannot provide specific information in return.
 However, a counselor can listen to your concerns and discuss options and/or resources with you.
 And remember, talking directly to your student is often the best way to understand what is going on in their life, and to express your concern and care for them.